Eli Dershwitz: Olympics

-He has fenced for the United States in fencing at the 2020 Olympics in Tokyo in 2021, losing in the round of 16 to Kim Jung-Hwan of Korea, who went on to win the bronze medal.
+He fenced for the United States in fencing at the 2020 Olympics in Tokyo in 2021, losing in the round of 16 to Kim Jung-Hwan of Korea, who went on to win the bronze medal.

+Dershwitz is representing the United States at the 2024 Summer Olympics in Paris, France, in the Men's sabre and Men's team sabre on July 27 and 31, 2024.

-20th Maccabiah Games 2017
+2017 Maccabiah Games

 In 2017, Dershwitz represented the United States, fencing sabre at the 2017 Maccabiah Games held in Israel.
 He was awarded the honor of being a banner bearer during the Opening Ceremony, and came back with two gold medals.
 He won the individual men's saber event, beating Harvard teammate Philippe Guy in the finals.
 In the team event, Dershwitz competed alongside Philippe Guy, Ben Stone, and Matt Rothenberg.
 They beat Hungary in the semi-finals, and defeated their hosts, Israel, in the finals.